andrewjhunt/logic-pro-scripter/README.md

 The maximum string length appears to 1020 characters (as of Logic Pro 10.15.2).
 Longer strings generate an error but processing continues: `Error: Trace() failed.
 Try a shorter string.`

+Sometimes it appears that to much `Trace()` can cause Logic Pro to crash.

 #### `Trace()` for Javascript types

 All the standard JS types can be passed to `Trace()`.
 See [`scripts/trace.js`](scripts/trace.js)